-6.1 Summer 2013 Counts
+6.1 Autumn 2013 Counts

 Footfall counts were taken at 11 locations throughout Fareham Town Centre to ascertain the busiest parts of the town, and how levels of pedestrian traffic dropped away outside of the Primary Shopping Area.
-The footfall counts were taken between 11:00 AM and midday on Friday 5th July, Saturday 6th July and Monday 15th July.
-The reason for undertaking counts on three different days of the week was to ascertain the effect of Fareham's weekly market (held every Monday) on the amount of pedestrians in the Town Centre, and also how many more pedestrians visited the Centre on a Saturday, traditionally the busiest day (this year also a farmers' market day).
+The footfall counts were taken between 11:00 AM and midday on Friday 8th November, Saturday 16th November and Monday 18th November.
+The reason for undertaking counts on three different days of the week was to ascertain the effect of Fareham's weekly market (held every Monday) on the number of pedestrians in the Town Centre, and also how many more pedestrians visited the Centre on a Saturday, traditionally the busiest day.
 The 11 locations are shown in the map below.
-These were chosen as they represent the major entry and exit points in and out of the Primary Shopping Area (3, 4, 5, 6 & 7) as well as points along High Street (9), East Street (8) and West Street (1 & 2) and entry points to the Secondary shopping area.
+These were chosen as they represent the major entry and exit points of the Primary Shopping Area (3, 4, 5, 6 & 7) as well as points along High Street (9), East Street (8) and West Street (1 & 2) and entry points to the Secondary shopping area.
 In Autumn 2011, a new location at Quay Street, leading to the new Tesco store (shown as 10), was added and Hartland's Road, leading to Fareham Bus Station (shown as 11), was added in Autumn 2012.